materialsproject/fireworks/docs/installation_tutorial.rst

 2. Reset the FireWorks database (the LaunchPad)::

-    lp_run reset <TODAY'S DATE>
+    lpad reset <TODAY'S DATE>

 where <TODAY'S DATE> is formatted like '2012-01-31' (this serves as a safeguard to accidentally overwriting an existing database).
 You should receive confirmation that the LaunchPad was reset.

-.. note:: If you are already curious about the various options that the LaunchPad offers, you can type ``lp_run -h``.
+.. note:: If you are already curious about the various options that the LaunchPad offers, you can type ``lpad -h``.
 The ``-h`` help option is available for all of the scripts in these tutorials.

 Add a FireWork to the FireServer database
 -----------------------------------------